Instructions on how to cook chickpeas in the slow cooker, or crock pot, and tips on adding salt and whether you need to pre-soak the beans.

 🛁 Should I pre-soak the beans?

-No. You can, of course, but one of the advantages of using to slow cooker or crockpot to cook dried chickpeas it that soaking is not required.
+No. You can, of course, but one of the advantages of using the slow cooker or crockpot to cook dried chickpeas is that soaking is not required.

-- Cook time for cooking dried chickpeas in a slow cooker is dependent both on the type, size, and age of bean, and the slow-cooker equipment you're using.
+- Cook time is dependent both on the type, size, and age of bean, and the slow-cooker equipment you're using.

-- Generally, if you haven't presoaked the chickpeas, they will take 3 ½ - 4 hours on HIGH or 6 - 7 hours on LOW to become tender in the slow cooker.
+- Cook time for chickpeas not pre-soaked: 3 ½ - 4 hours on HIGH or 6 - 7 hours on LOW.

-- Preheating the water or broth in the microwave for 4 - 5 minutes before adding it to the beans.
-This can shorten the cooking time.
+- Preheat the broth in the microwave for 4 - 5 minutes before adding it to the beans.
+This shortens the cooking time.

 - Cut a couple of beans in half to check for doneness.